-The problem starts with the ingredients themselves.
-The very things that make a “detox” formula work-things like activated charcoal, bentonite clay, or psyllium husk-are also the things that want to destroy your gummy from the inside out.
-Sounds dramatic, but it’s true.
+The trouble begins with the ingredients themselves.
+The ingredients that make a detox formula work—activated charcoal, bentonite clay, psyllium husk—are the same ones that can wreck your gummy from the inside out.
+Dramatic?
+True.

 The Binder vs. Absorber Fight

-So what do we do?
-We pre-coat those pesky powders with a thin layer of fat or maltodextrin before they ever hit the syrup.
+Our fix: we pre-coat those pesky powders with a thin layer of fat or maltodextrin before they ever hit the syrup.
 This “quarantines” them until the gel sets.
 It’s an invisible step, but it’s the difference between a product that works and a product that turns into a brick.

 Moisture Is the Silent Killer